CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 |-d, --tmp  | Size of job specifinc /tmp or $LOCAL_SCRATCH disk (in GiB). | 32 |
 |-g, --gpu  | Number of GPU:s to reserve (max 2) | 0 |

+FIXME: mitä (max 2) tässä tarkoittaa, jos alla maksimi on 0??

-Note that each user can have only one active session open in the _interactive_ partition.
-Furher in interactive partition you can reserve in maximum 1 core, 16 GB of memory, 7 days of time, 160 GB of local scratch space and 0 gpus.
+Note, that each user can have only one active session open in the _interactive_ partition.
+In an interactive partition you can reserve in maximum 1 core, 16 GB of memory, 7 days of time, 160 GB of local scratch space and 0 gpus.

-If your requests exceed these limits or you already have a session in intercative partition, then sinteractive can submit the session request to _small_ or _gpu_ partitions in stead.
-However, in these cases your session will start queueing just like a normal batch jobs.
+If your requests exceed these limits or you already have a session in the interactive partition, then sinteractive can submit the session request to _small_ or _gpu_ partitions in stead.
+However, in these cases your session will start queueing just like normal batch jobs.
-Thus you may need wait some time before the requested resources become available and the interactive session starts.
+Thus, you may need wait some time before the requested resources become available and the interactive session starts.

 All the `sinterative` sessions are executed in nodes that have [NVMe fast local disk area](/computing/running/creating-job-scripts/#local-storage) available.
 The environment variable $TMPDIR points to the local disk area of the job.
 This local disk area has high I/O capacity and thus it is ideal location for temporary files created by the application.
 Note however, that this disk area is erased when the interactive batch job session ends.